nCine/nCine-site/web-tests.md

 - Pressing `Space` on the keyboard or `B` on the gamepad will play or pause the sound
 - Pressing `A`/`S`/`D` will play/stop/pause the sound
 - Pressing `L` will toggle sound looping
+- Pressing `T` will start or stop the stress test for audio sources

 Change the pitch, gain, and horizontal position of the sound with the numeric keypad or the gamepad:
 - Pressing `KP7`/`KP8`/`KP9` will decrease/reset/increase the pitch (use the right trigger on the gamepad)